Getting Started with Fabric Jumpstart

 Next Steps

-After installing a jumpstart, follow the instructions provided in the jumpstart's Getting Started guide.
-Each jumpstart includes step-by-step guidance on how to run and explore the scenario.
+After installing a jumpstart, follow the "Get Started" link provided when the jumpstart installation is complete.
+This link will take you either to a Notebook or Jumpstart documentation page with step-by-step guidance on how to run and explore the scenario.